Scots cricket institutionally racist, review finds

 "As an ethic minority cricketer, you need to perform twice as well as a white counterpart to get the same opportunities," he told BBC Scotland in November.

-He spoke out after former Yorkshire player Azeen Rafiq told MPs that English cricket was "institutionally" racist.
+He spoke out after former Yorkshire player Azeem Rafiq told MPs that English cricket was "institutionally" racist.

-His testimony led to changes in Yorkshire's leadership, Headingly being temporarily stripped of hosting international matches, and the England and Wales Cricket Board putting together a 12-point plan to tackle racism in the game.
+His testimony led to changes in Yorkshire's leadership, Headingley being temporarily stripped of hosting international matches, and the England and Wales Cricket Board putting together a 12-point plan to tackle racism in the game.